JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-We could have a static map in the minimum viable product, but we would like to have a fully working one if possible.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;We could have a static map in the minimum viable product, but we would like to have a fully dynamic working one if possible.</p>